CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 The largest branch divergence hit is my super naive implementation of color, in the getColor function, which does 4-condition branch to determine what color to use given a material.
 A faster way to implement this is just to apply the color directly directly in the map function, but I think this illustrates the issue with branches quickly, and was quick to implement.
 Adding this feature drops my runtime from 60FPS to 45FPS.

+Other branch divergences occur in all of the sphere/ray marching methods when fragments are finished computing while others are not.
+The closer the ratio is to half and half, the worse the performance I believe.

 ### Pull Request